ma0c/game-of-drones/README.md

 To win you have to beat three times your opponent.

+## Understanding the architecture

+This is a simple django project, I like to structure all django applications in a single folder called applications.

+- [config](config) Has all the configurations, is the default folder create by the django-admin startproject
+- [applications](applications) We put all applications in this folder applications are created by the django-admin startapp command
+- [applicatinos/core](applications/core) All the code is in here

+For each applications the following structure is used:
+- controllers folder: Is better have all business logic apart from views
+- templates: Standard django templates folder
+- static: Standard django templates folder
+- tests: As the project grows, the tests too, so create a folder for tests helps not to have a large tests.py file, even we can structure an inner subfolder scheme for all models/views
+- views: As tests, the views use to get bigger with time, so its better have an inner package for all views

 ## Install locally

 Just create a new environment, install the requirements, create the